What is DNS?

 3rd Year: The School Practice Field

-4th Year: The International School Practice Field
+4th Year: The Specialisation Year*

 The DNS training includes social work and community involvement at many levels, not only within the sphere of education, but also in the local community as well as internationally.
 The detailed planning and implementation of the curriculum is a cooperative process involving the students, teachers, and management at the college.